deltaswapio/deltaswap/whitepapers/0001_generic_message_passing.md

 // If the address data type of a chain is < 32 bytes, the value is zero-padded on the left.
 Address [32]byte

-// Signature of a single guardian.
+// Signature of a single phylax.
 Signature struct {
-// Index of the validator in the guardian set.
+// Index of the validator in the phylax set.
 Index uint8
 // Signature bytes.
 Signature [65]byte